purefunctor/purescript-dissect/README.md

     ForkLL n0 n1 -> ForkLL (f n0) (f n1)
 ```

-With boilerplate out of the way, we can now write the
+With boilerplate out of the way, we can now write the `Dissect`
-`Dissect`{.verbatim} instance:
+instance:

 ``` purescript
 instance Dissect TreeF TreeF_2 where